-I let the SP4s turn off the screen and sleep normally when I wasn’t using them, but I did not power them off or press the power button to sleep them manually.
+I let the SP4s turn off the screen and sleep normally when I wasn’t using them, but I did not power them off or press the power button to rest them manually.

-This graph shows minutes of battery life during normal use, including when sleeping:
+This graph shows minutes of battery life during regular use, including when sleeping:

 This graph shows the total battery life while the Surfaces were actually powered on and in use (not including sleep):

 If you try these tests yourself, the results will vary depending on the types of software you run, power settings, and how often you let your Surface go to sleep.
-I tend to let my let my Surfaces sleep about 30% of the time during the day and I don’t tend to run high-intensity apps like Mathematica, Lightroom, or Lumion.
-Inversely, I do often run several web browser windows at once and I often have MS Paint and/or Excel running in the background; so, I am taxing the CPU a little bit, just not a lot.
+I tend to let my Surfaces sleep about 30% of the time during the day, and I don’t tend to run high-intensity apps like Mathematica, Lightroom, or Lumion.
+Inversely, I do often run several web browser windows at once, and I usually have MS Paint and/or Excel running in the background; so, I am taxing the CPU a little bit, just not a lot.

 Surface Pro 4 Battery Life: Streaming